marky116x/Intership-Surfboard-coreillustrio/Weekly report of 4th week.md

 - In event handlers
 - With arrow functions

-Had a mini coding competition with other interns to spot all the places where `this` was being used incorrectly.
+Had a mini coding test with other interns to spot all the places where `this` was being used incorrectly.
 I got most of them right, but definitely still have more studying to do here.

 ## Day 17
 Got a performance review on our internship today.
 Some solid feedback, and of course, advice on how to do better.
 Definitely some areas to improve on.

-My mentor highlighted that I'm doing well with picking up technical concepts but need to work on asking more specific questions when I'm stuck.
-Apparently I'm too vague when describing problems I'm facing.
-Also got praised for helping other interns, which was nice to hear.

-The team lead mentioned they want to see more initiative from me - not just completing assigned tasks but thinking about how to improve things.
-That's fair.
-I tend to wait for instructions rather than suggesting changes.

-On the technical side, I need to be more careful with git commits.
-I've been committing too many changes at once with vague commit messages.
-Need to make smaller, more focused commits with clearer descriptions.

 Overall, the review was positive but gave me clear areas to focus on.
 Made a personal checklist of things to improve:
 - Ask more specific questions (include expected vs. actual results)
-- Commit more frequently with better messages
-- Take more initiative on projects
+- Take more initiative on projects & learning
-- Document my code better
+- Document my code & writtengs better

-Feeling motivated to address these points in the coming weeks.

 ## Day 18
 Session 2 today—covered a few basics: